Woman, 105, who survived 1918 Spanish flu pandemic says follow the rules to survive coronavirus

 RELATED: Latest news and updates on Illinois coronavirus cases, Chicago area impact

-Agnes was only a bay, but the horrible stories her family told her stuck with her.
+Agnes was only a baby, but the horrible stories her family told her stuck with her.

 "There was no medication.
 People would just fall down on the ground because they were so weak and sick, and they died," she said.